Revelation 12-15: The Fifth Facet

 Glory to Glory

-With righteousness He shall judge the world,
+He shall judge among the nations,

 T. M. Moore

 The book of Revelation is the culminating episode in the story of God’s covenant.
 To learn more about that covenant, and to discover the way it integrates all of Scripture into the Gospel of Jesus Christ, order a copy of T. M.’s book, I Will Be Your God, by clicking here.

 Except as indicated, Scripture taken from the New King James Version. © Copyright 1982 by Thomas Nelson, Inc. Used by permission.
 All rights reserved.